 8.2.3 resolving faults or defects that arise as a result of your failure to comply with this Agreement or any other agreement between you and us; and

 8.2.4 changing or updating in any way the content of any website that is the subject of this Agreement.

 We may provide any of the excluded services listed in this Clause 8.2 as part of the Support Services at our absolute discretion.
 Subject to Clause 18.3 or Clause 19.3 (as applicable), we will not have any Liability for our provision of any of those excluded services to you.

-8.3 Charges: We provide the Support Services with every Agreement as an inclusive part of the Services.
+8.3 Charges: We provide the Support Services with every Agreement as an inclusive part of the Services, at no extra charge.

 9. RESALE OF THIRD PARTY SOFTWARE AND SERVICES